William Beverly Nash

-William "Beverly" Nash (1822 – January 19, 1888) was a barber, shoe shine, porter, waiter, and state senator in South Carolina.
+William Beverly Nash (c.
+1822 – January 19, 1888) was a barber, shoe shine, porter, waiter, and state senator in South Carolina.
 An African American, Nash was born enslaved in Virginia, Nash gained his freedom at the age of 43 with the passage of the 13th Amendment.
-After the Civil War he became a state legislator during the Reconstruction Era.
+After the American Civil War, he became a state legislator during the Reconstruction Era.
 He was instrumental in drafting South Carolina's Constitution of 1868, and held several committee positions in the state government over his career.
 He held his office for 21 years before resigning.

 Early life

 Very little is known of Nash's early life.
 He was born in Virginia to enslaved parents, whose names are unknown.
 At thirteen, local politician and slaver William C. Preston brought Nash to Columbia, South Carolina.
 In Columbia, Preston had Nash serve an apprenticeship to a barber and later worked at Hunt's Hotel as a shoeshiner, bellhop, and waiter.
 During this time, Nash secretly taught himself to read and write, while gaining exposure to local politics through Preston and the hotel's clientele.